Hotels near John Smoltz Field

 Which hotels near John Smoltz Field have laundry facilities?

-Which hotels near John Smoltz Field have a pool?
+Which hotels near John Smoltz Field have an outdoor pool?

 Which hotels near John Smoltz Field have suites or extra space?